How to Apply:

 • Respond to all requests for additional information as quickly as possible – especially if selected for Verification.

-• Make sure you are accepted into the college in a degree or certificate program.
+• Make sure you are accepted into the college as a degree seeking undergraduate or graduate student.

-• Review your Award Offer letter and choose the aid programs you would like to utilize for that enrollment period.
+• Review your Award Offer letter and choose the aid programs you would like to utilize for the period of enrollment.

 • Complete any additional requirements needed for certain aid programs, such as student and/or parent loans.